Evaluating Non-Analytic Functions of Matrices: Introduction

 \section{Introduction}

-Chebyshev polynomials are ubiquitous in applied math and engineering sciences\footnote{``Chebyshev polynomials are everywhere dense in numerical analysis".
-This quote by Philip Davis and George Forsythe is the opening sentence of \cite{mason2010chebyshev}.}.
-These polynomials arise as solutions of a Sturm-Liouville ODE and are used for numerous approximation methods, ranging from classical PDE methods~\cite{mason2010chebyshev}, to modern methods for image denoising~\cite{may2016algorithm}.

-We focus on the problem of lifting a real function $f \colon \mathbb{R} \to \mathbb{R}$ to a matrix function $f \colon \rms \to \rms$, where $\rms$ is the set of square real matrices of order $k$ having real spectrum.
-When $f$ is a polynomial, such a lifting is straightforward since addition and powers are well-defined for square matrices.
-When $f$ is not a polynomial, there are several standard methods for defining the above lifting.
-If $f$ is analytic with a convergence radius which is larger than the spectral radius of $A$, then the Taylor expansion $f(x) =\sum_{n=0}^\infty \alpha_nx^n$ yields $f(A) = \sum_{n=0}^\infty \alpha_nA^n$.
-If $f$ is not analytic, it required that at least $f \in C^{m}$, where $m$ is the size of the largest Jordan block of $A$, which allows to define $f(A)$ on each of the Jordan blocks of $A$.
+We revisit the problem of lifting a real function $f \colon \mathbb{R} \to \mathbb{R}$ to a matrix function $f \colon \rms \to \rms$, where $\rms$ is the set of square real matrices of size $k \times k$ having real spectrum.
+When $f$ is a polynomial, such lifting is straightforward since addition and powers are well-defined for square matrices.
+When $f$ is not a polynomial, there are several standard methods to define the above-mentioned lifting.
+If $f$ is analytic having a Taylor expansion whose convergence radius is larger than the spectral radius of $A$, then the Taylor expansion $f(x) =\sum_{n=0}^\infty \alpha_nx^n$ yields $f(A) = \sum_{n=0}^\infty \alpha_nA^n$.
+If $f$ is not analytic, it is required that at least $f \in C^{m-1}$, where $m$ is the size of the largest Jordan block of $A$.
+This condition allows defining $f(A)$ on each of the Jordan blocks of $A$.
 This latter approach has several equivalent definitions, see e.g. \cite[Chapter 1]{higham2008functions}.
-In practice, most standard definitions suffer from numerical and computational drawbacks, which limits their applicability.
-This is the case, for example, with definitions that are based on the explicit form of the minimal polynomial of $A$ or its Jordan form.